Given its name, you might think “B-roll” footage isn’t important.

 While video is typically preferable to still images, we can use subtle panning effects or string several images together for a collage-type effect to make still images more visually interesting and suitable for video.

-What if you really don’t have anything?
+What if you really don’t have any b-roll to work with?

+Don’t despair!
+That happens sometimes.
 Fortunately, we still have options, such as:

 1. Shoot new footage